wildwestrom/language-ecmascript/README.md

 # Versioning

-The library follows Semantic Versioning (http://semver.org) for its version numbers.
-The version is a triple of numbers MAJOR.MINOR.PATCH, where
+Since version 0.17.0.1 the library follows Haskell Package Versioning Policy (https://wiki.haskell.org/Package_versioning_policy) for its version numbers.
+The version is a triple of numbers MAJOR1.MAJOR2.MINOR(.PATCH), where the last number is optional and:
-* MAJOR is incremented only on backwards-incompatible and reverse-dependency-breaking changes,
+* MAJOR1 and MAJOR2 are incremented only on backwards-incompatible and reverse-dependency-breaking changes,
 * MINOR is incremented on any additional backwards-compatible features,
 * PATCH is incremented on any other changes, mostly bug/build-fixes.

 If your publicly-released package depends on this library you are strongly encouraged to restrict allowed versions to at least the MAJOR version you are using.

+Starting the next major version release, the library is going to follow the following versioning scheme (compatible with PVP): ESS.MAJOR.MINOR.PATCH, where
+* MAJOR, MINOR and PATCH are as above, and
+* ESS corresponds to the version of the ECMAScript standard the library supports.

 # Contributing